Matthew Benskey, PhD

 Research Interests

 Dr. Benskey’s research is focused on understanding how perturbations in specific proteins, such as alpha synuclein and tau, can elicit a potentially toxic neuroinflammatory response.
-Current studies focus on the molecular mechanism by which glia (microglia and astrocytes) may coordinate the selective degeneration of neurons.
-Dr. Benskey’s research program utilizes a broad range of experimental approaches to investigate the pathological consequences of proteinopathy, with the ultimate goal of identifying potential therapeutic targets.
+Current studies focus on the molecular mechanism by which glia (microglia and astrocytes) coordinate neuroinflammation and degeneration, the role complement activation plays in driving inflammation in neurodegenerative disease, and mechanisms regulating synaptic pruning in health and disease.
+Dr. Benskey’s research program integrates molecular biology, biochemistry, cell culture, in vivo animal models, gene therapy, and human neuropathology to uncover how immune signaling influences neuronal health and disease, with the ultimate goal of identifying potential therapeutic targets.

 Technical Expertise